 So – we’re left with three positive elements and one negative element.
 A positive review, all things considered.
 We’d suggest leaving this one alone.
 Remember – every time you respond to a review (positive or negative) you are courting a certain level of risk.

 Responding to a patient review is only appropriate when the risk of leaving the review alone exceeds the risk of addressing the review with a carefully constructed response.
 Crafting a HIPAA compliant response by yourself is possible, and this article’s purpose is to act as a pathfinder.
 That said, even with proper research, crafting an optimal response can be time-consuming and risky.
 Professional guidance is indispensable.
-Before proceeding to our final two points, use the form below to enter for a chance to win a free response to a negative review of your choice.
+Schedule a free consultation to learn how we can help.

 Many patient reviews are vague.
 How should doctors respond to negative patient reviews that are short on details?

 You won’t always have the luxury of knowing why a patient was dissatisfied with his care.
 Some reviews will be as brief as: “Bad.
 Just bad.
 Trust me, you don’t want to know.”
 These comments leave little room for the physician to extend an olive branch.
 What are you going to write?
 “No, I’m not bad.”
 Therefore – economize your reply.
 Your response should achieve the objectives outlined below…